-A useful pass for visiting Yamanouchi is the "Snow Monkey Pass", a discount ticket that combines unlimited use of Nagaden trains and buses between Nagano and Yamanouchi with admission to the monkey park for 3200 yen.
-The pass is valid on one calendar day and covers all trains between Nagano and Yudanaka (including limited express trains), express buses between Nagano and the Snow Monkey Park bus stop and local buses between Yudanaka and Kanbayashi Onsen.
+A useful pass for visiting Yamanouchi is the "Snow Monkey Pass", a discount ticket that combines unlimited use of Nagaden trains and buses between Nagano and Yamanouchi with admission to the monkey park for 3500 yen.
+The pass is valid on two consecutive calendar days and covers all trains between Nagano and Yudanaka (including limited express trains), express buses between Nagano and the Snow Monkey Park bus stop and local buses between Yudanaka and Kanbayashi Onsen.
 It can be purchased at Nagaden Nagano Station.

 By train from Nagano

 Nagaden (Nagano Electric Railway) operates one to two trains per hour between Nagano (underground Nagaden Nagano Station, next to JR Nagano Station) and Yamanouchi (Yudanaka Station).
 About half of the trains are local (70 minutes, 1160 yen one way, one transfer at Shinshu-Nakano Station along the way) and half are limited express (50 minutes, 1260 yen one way, direct).
 The trains are not covered by the Japan Rail Pass.

 Nagaden operates express buses between Nagano (East Exit of Nagano Station) and Shiga Kogen.
 There are four buses per day in summer and around ten buses per day in winter.
 The buses do not stop in central Yudanaka or Shibu Onsen, but they stop at the Snow Monkey Park bus stop (40 minutes, 1400 yen one way) from where the Jigokudani Monkey Park can be reached.
 In Shiga Kogen, all buses stop at Hasuike (70 minutes, 1700 yen), and some continue in direction of either Oku Shiga Kogen or Mount Yokoteyama.